zGumeloBr/pterodactyl-eggs/Minecraft/Paper/README.md

 ・XMS editável

-・Versões do Java 7 a 17
+・Versões do Java 8 a 16

-・Docker images otimizadas

-・Variáveis traduzidas

 # 📚 | Changelog